Deconstructing Digital Scholarship Consultations in the Library

-Alix Keener is Digital Scholarship Librarian at the University of Michigan Library, where she provides teaching and research support for faculty, students, and staff working with or on digital methods.
+Alix Keener is Member-at-large of the ACRL Digital Scholarship Section Executive Committee and a recent transplant to California's Bay Area.
+From 2015-August 2018 she was Digital Scholarship Librarian at the University of Michigan Library, where she provided teaching and research support for faculty, students, and staff working with or on digital methods.
 She holds a Master of Science in Information from the University of Michigan School of Information.

-Chelcie Juliet Rowell is Digital Scholarship Librarian and History Liaison at Boston College Libraries.
-She works closely with Boston College faculty, students, and library colleagues to imagine, carry out, and sustain digitally inflected research and teaching.
-She also performs collection development, reference consultations, and library instruction on behalf of the History Department.
+Chelcie Juliet Rowell is Team Lead for Digital Scholarship at Tisch Library of Tufts University.
+She works closely with Tufts faculty, students, and library colleagues to imagine, carry out, and sustain digitally inflected research and teaching.
+She holds a Master of Science in Information Science from the University of North Carolina at Chapel Hill.

 Jeremy Guillette is Digital Scholarship Facilitator in the Department of History at Harvard and is a member of the University's Digital Scholarship Support Group.
 At the DSSG, Jeremy works on curriculum development and teaching for the regular Digital Teaching and Digital Scholarship seminars, in addition to providing consultation and support for the History Department and the Digital Teaching Fellows program.
 He holds a Master of Science in Library and Information Science from Simmons College.

 Hugh Truslow leads the team of librarians providing research services in data and government information, environmental research, and data visualization in the Faculty of Arts & Sciences at Harvard and, as a member of the Digital Scholarship Support Group, works to advance support for digital scholarship more generally.
 He holds a Master of Science in Library and Information Science from Simmons College.